developersCradle/web-dev-bootcamp/Section 9/README.md

 ### Transforms

-- We can apply different operations
+- We can apply different operations to elements

 - If element is **block level element**, we can center it to using its left and right **margin** by setting **auto** `margin: 20px auto;`